Click OK to log in and restart your reservation.

 We'll do our best to ensure delayed passengers are as comfortable as possible.
 Gate agents are asked to look after customers with special needs including unaccompanied minors, customers with disabilities and the elderly.

 In the event of long delays on the plane, we'll make every reasonable effort to ensure you have food (such as crackers or biscuits), water, access to the restroom and basic medical assistance if needed.

 We are not responsible for any special, incidental or consequential damages if we're unable to meet this commitment.

 All bags are subject to inspection.
 We will not accept checked or carry-on bags we think are unsuitable for transportation for reasons like size, weight or character.

 Before you go to the airport, be sure to check our baggage page for information on all our checked and carry-on baggage policies.

-You can only check bags on the day you travel, and your bags must travel to the same city as you.
+You can only check bags on the day you travel, and your bags must travel to the same ticketed final destination as you.
 Be sure your name is on all bags before you check them.